edubart/nelua-lang/docs/pages/libraries.md

 Generic used to instantiate a hash map type in the form of `hashmap(K, V, HashFunc, Allocator)`.

-Argument `K` is type for the hash map key.
+Argument `K` is the key type for the hash map.
-Argument `V` is type for the hash map value.
+Argument `V` is the value type for the hash map.
-Argument `HashFunc` is a function to hash type K, in case absent then a default hash function is used.
+Argument `HashFunc` is a function to hash a key, in case absent then a default hash function is used.
-Argument `Allocator` is an allocator type for the vector storage, in case absent then then `DefaultAllocator` is used.
+Argument `Allocator` is an allocator type for the container storage, in case absent then then `DefaultAllocator` is used.